andyku25/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2.
 Where users are able to add items to shopping cart and checkout via Stripe Api.

+Implement features to include:
+* "Sold Out" identifier
+* Admin Dashboard with ability to add new categories and products
+* User authentication and navbar dynamic render based on session
+* Order details page following purchase through Stripe API

 Admin users are able to create categories and add new products to the products page.